 Faster results due to an ultra-rapid workflow compared to single tandem repeat (STR) technology1

-- Minimal preparation - no disease or patient-specific workup needed
+- Minimal preparation - no disease - specific workup needed

 - Wide coverage - available for use with most single-gene conditions

 1. Natesan S, Bladon AJ, Coskun S, et al. Genome-wide karyomapping accurately identifies the inheritance of single-gene defects in human preimplantation embryos in vitro.
 Genet Med.
 2014;(January):1–8.